-Overview of diagnostics codes (→ Page 29)
+Overview of diagnostics codes (→ Page 28)

-8.1 Setting the burner anti-cycling time
+8.1 Burner anti-cycling time

 To prevent frequent switching on and off of the burner and thus prevent energy losses, an electronic restart lockout is activated for a specific period each time the burner is switched off.
 The burner anti-cycling time is only active for the heating mode.
-Domestic hot water mode during a burner anti-cycling time does not affect the time function element.
+Hot water handling mode during a burner anti-cycling time does not affect the time function element.

-Setting the burner anti-cycling time
+8.1.1 Setting the burner anti-cycling time

-- Navigate to diagnostics code D.002 in the installer level and confirm by pressing . - 2.
-Set the burner anti-cycling time and confirm by pressing
+- 1. Navigate to diagnostics code D.002 in the installer level and confirm by pressing . - Set the burner anti-cycling time and confirm by pressing